Jiganesh/Python/Interview Experiences/InfyInterviewExperience.md

 I logged in 3.45 Sharp (I am very punctual and only one thing I hate is being late)🤗 and My Interviewer also logged In at 3.50

-recap on my Interviewer - He was VP and CTO at Infosys DA.
+recap on my Interviewer - He was VP and CTO at Infy DA.
 He had masters from University of Florida and He was Working on I guess technologies like RPA and Chatbots.
 I wont be able to judge someone in 30 min but He was cool like me XD